Fans of The Vampire Diaries need to check out the CW’s latest supernatural drama, Roswell, New Mexico.

 It’s been two years since The Vampire Diaries ended, and if you’re like me, you’re still trying to fill the Lockwood-mansion-sized void that the show left behind.
 The Originals helped for a while, and Legacies is doing its part to keep Mystic Falls alive, but nothing quite captures the same feeling of TVD.

 Luckily, there’s finally hope.
 And no, I don’t mean Hope Mikaelson.
-I truly believe, with all the optimistic force of a young Caroline Forbes, that Roswell, New Mexico, the CW’s new alien series based on the ’90s/early 2000s original, is the perfect show for fans of The Vampire Diaries.
+I truly believe, with all the optimistic force of a young Caroline Forbes, that Roswell, New Mexico and its forthcoming second season, the CW’s new alien series based on the ’90s/early 2000s original, is the perfect show for fans of The Vampire Diaries.

 The reboot series follows Liz Ortecho, played by Jeanine Mason, as she returns to the town of Roswell ten years after the tragic death of her sister.
 Besides still being home to all the figures from her past, for better or for worse, Roswell also boasts a booming alien-based tourism industry.
 Roswell is known as “ground zero for those who seek proof that aliens exist.”